KeanuGh/myROOT_analysis_framework/unfolding_shadow_bin_full_report_20260619.md

 ## Current Conclusion

-The corrected variable-specific shadow-bin unfolding now has signal-MC closure for `MTW` and `TauPt`.
+The corrected variable-specific shadow-bin unfolding demonstrated signal-MC closure for both `MTW` and `TauPt` during the diagnostic phase.
+The current cleaned production script runs the `MTW` workflow only, because `MTW` is the measurement target.

 The previous failure to close was not evidence that shadow bins are intrinsically bad.
 It was evidence that the measured reconstructed input and the fiducial truth target were inconsistent.
 Once reconstructed nonfiducial signal is removed before unfolding, the closure problem essentially disappears.